nghtchld/react-flask-kiosk/README.md

-# Restaurant Kiosk: a Flask Web App
+# Restaurant Kiosk: a React front-end Flask back-end (api) Web App
-This repo contains a [Flask](https://palletsprojects.com/p/flask/) web application with an [sqlite](https://sqlite.org/) Dev database using flask-sqlalchemy classes.
+This repo contains a [Flask](https://palletsprojects.com/p/flask/) web application with an [sqlite](https://sqlite.org/) dev database using flask-sqlalchemy Classes.
 It broadly follows the [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
+This fork adds React.js for the front end development and uses more resources from [Miguel Grinberg](https://blog.miguelgrinberg.com/) as well as other React.js tutorials;

 # Features
 - Working flask/jinja website with templates (HTML, JS, CSS)
 - Working flask-sqlalchemy defined sqlite (dev) database setup with initial data insertion